ocaml/dune/doc/faq.rst

 =================================

-You might want to do this when you don't have all the dependencies installed to compile an entire project or parts of the project don't build for whatever reason.
-Maybe you want to check if your changes compile or produce build artifacts needed by ocaml-lsp-server.
+You might want to do this when you don't have all the dependencies installed to compile an entire project, or parts of the project don't build for whatever reason.
+Maybe you want to check if your changes compile or produce build artifacts needed by ``ocaml-lsp-server``.

 Suppose you have a library defined in ``src/foo/dune``: